z-n-huang/SyntacticBootstrappingModel/README.md

 ## Overview

-This package implements the model of syntactic bootstrapping described in [Huang, White, Liao, Hacquard, & Lidz, to appear](https://ling.auf.net/lingbuzz/005553).
+This package implements the model of syntactic bootstrapping described in [Huang, White, Liao, Hacquard, & Lidz, 2021] (https://doi.org/10.1080/10489223.2021.1934686)
+([Lingbuzz preprint](https://ling.auf.net/lingbuzz/005553)).
 This model is a modification of the one in [White, Hacquard, & Lidz 2017](http://aswhite.net/papers/white_labeling_2017.pdf), which is in turn based on the models in [White 2015](http://aswhite.net/papers/white_information_2015.pdf) and [White & Rawlins 2016](http://aswhite.net/papers/white_computational_2016_salt.pdf).

 ## Running the model